Battle of Grunwald: Poland and Lithuania

+The battle is also commemorated in Ukraine and Belarus.
+In 1911, a linden alley known as the Grunwald alley was planted near the Jesuit College in Khyriv to mark the 500th anniversary of the battle.
+In 2010, the National Bank of Ukraine released a jubilee coin of 20 hryvnia commemorating the 600th anniversary of the battle.
+At least three cities in Ukraine (Lviv, Drohobych, and Ivano-Frankivsk) have a street named after the battle.
+In Belarus, interest in the battle began to grow in the late 1980s and early 1990s.
+In 2010, Belarus issued postage stamps for the 600th anniversary.
+Since 2008, Our Grunwald Festival has been hosted by a private museum of medieval culture near Minsk and includes battle reenactment.

 Germany and Russia

 Germans generally saw the Teutonic knights as heroic and noble men who brought Christianity and civilization to the east, although many came to the region with more material motives.
 In August 1914, during World War I, Germany won a battle against Russia near the site.
-When the Germans realized its propaganda potential, they named the battle the Battle of Tannenberg, despite it having actually taken place much closer to Allenstein (Olsztyn), and framed it as revenge for the Polish–Lithuanian victory 504 years earlier.
+When the Germans realised its propaganda potential, they named the battle the Battle of Tannenberg, despite it having actually taken place much closer to Allenstein (Olsztyn), and framed it as revenge for the Polish–Lithuanian victory 504 years earlier.
 To cement this symbolism, Germany built the Tannenberg Memorial, which became the tomb of the national hero Paul von Hindenburg.

 Nazi Germany later exploited the sentiment by portraying their Lebensraum policies as a continuation of the order's historical mission.
 For example, SS Chief Heinrich Himmler told Nazi Germany's leader Adolf Hitler on the first day of the Warsaw Uprising in August 1944: "After five, six weeks we shall leave.
-But by then Warsaw, the capital, the head, the intelligence of this former 16–17 million Polish people will be extinguished, this Volk that has blocked our way to the east for 700 years and has stood in our way ever since the First Battle of Tannenberg."
+But by then, Warsaw, the capital, the head, the intelligence of this former 16–17 million Polish people will be extinguished, this Volk that has blocked our way to the east for 700 years and has stood in our way ever since the First Battle of Tannenberg."

 Due to the participation of the three Smolensk banners, Russians saw the battle as a victory of a Polish–Lithuanian–Russian coalition against invading Germans.
-However, the ethnic composition of the men under these banners cannot be determined as Smolensk had rebelled against Vytautas in 1404 and 1408.
+However, the ethnic composition of the men under these banners cannot be determined, as Smolensk had rebelled against Vytautas in 1404 and 1408.
 Chronicler Jan Długosz praised the Smolensk banners, who fought bravely and, according to him, were the only banners from the Grand Duchy of Lithuania not to retreat.
 In Soviet historiography, the Battle of Grunwald was styled as an ethnic struggle between Slavs and Germans.
 The Teutonic Order was portrayed as the medieval forerunners of Hitler's armies, while the battle itself was seen as the medieval counterpart to the Battle of Stalingrad.

 In 2014, the Russian Military Historical Society stated that Russian troops and their allies defeated the German knights in the Battle of Grunwald.
 In July 2017, billboards appeared on the streets of Russian cities with statements that seemed to attribute the victory in the battle of Grunwald to Russia.